 One of these bars is Jingle Bar, a pop-up located just east of Market Square.
 We visited this one on opening weekend and share our thoughts on if it is worth your time for a festive libation!

-A Large Christmas Bar in Downtown Pittsburgh
+Jingle Bar is A Large Christmas Bar Downtown

 Within moments of walking into Jingle Bar you'll know you're in a festive space.

 Read Our Latest Bar and Brewery Reviews